renolmachado/React-native-upload-image-to-nodejs/README.md

 yarn
 ```

-Open AndroidStudio and load "Android" (...React-native-upload-image-to-nodejs\react-native solution\Android) project and fix Gradle files "Open File" "Sync Now/Try Again" or "Update Build Tools version and sync project"
+Open AndroidStudio and load "Android" (...React-native-upload-image-to-nodejs\react-native solution\Android) project
+Fix Gradle files steps:

+ - "Open File"
+ - "Sync Now/Try Again"
+ - "Update Build Tools version and sync project"

-##Corroborate that Gradle has been commpiled##
+### Corroborate that Gradle has been compiled

 Close AndroidStudio

+Now delete **"build"** folders in:
+ - ...React-native-upload-image-to-nodejs\react-native solution\Android
-Now delete "build" folder in ...React-native-upload-image-to-nodejs\react-native solution\Android and ...React-native-upload-image-to-nodejs\react-native solution\Android\app
+ - ...React-native-upload-image-to-nodejs\react-native solution\Android\app

-In the file "api/upload.js" configure your IP and Port where the server is running
+In the file **"api/upload.js"** configure your IP and Port where the server is running

-Open a new Terminal and run
+Open a new Terminal and run:

 ```ruby
 react-native run-android
 ```
+If an error has occurred, close the terminal and try again. :)